larswe/MIPS-Processor-Simulator/README.md

 # MIPS-Processor-Simulator
 11/2019 - Simulator for a MIPS Processor

+This project was created as a piece of coursework for the 2019 course "Introduction to Computer Systems" at UoE.

 In your terminal, run
 gcc -o mipssim mipssim.c memoryhierarchy.c -std=gnu99 -lm
 to create a mipssim executable file.
 This may vary depending on your platform.